Did terrorists land from moon, EU lawmakers ask Pakistan

 In the debate on the situation in Kashmir on Tuesday, Czarnecki, the member of EU Parliament and European Conservatives and Reformists Group in Poland called India the "greatest democracy of the world".

-"India is the greatest democracy of the world.
+"India is the greatest democracy in the world.
 We need to look at terrorist acts that took place in India, Jammu and Kashmir.
 These terrorists didn't land from the Moon.
 They were coming from the neighbouring country.
 We should support India," said Czarnecki.

 Pakistan used dormant routes to help 60 terrorists infiltrate since August 5